Randall Woodfin: 2017 mayoral campaign

 Woodfin announced his run for Birmingham mayor in August 2016, challenging incumbent candidate William Bell along with 10 other candidates.
 In the general election, held on August 22, 2017, Woodfin won 40% of the vote, triggering a runoff election with Bell, who placed second.
 Woodfin won the October 3 runoff with 58.95% of the vote, becoming the city's youngest mayor in over 120 years.

 During the campaign, Woodfin criticized Bell's failure to improve Birmingham residents' quality of life and promised to focus his administration on revitalization of the city's 99 neighborhoods.

 Bell criticized Woodfin for receiving out-of-state contributions during the campaign; Woodfin argued that it was the only way to combat the incumbent candidate's sizable local donor base.

 Woodfin received support from Vermont Senator Bernie Sanders, who recorded a robo-call telling voters that Woodfin would fight for Medicare for All.
-Our Revolution President Nina Turner visited Birmingham twice to campaign for Woodfin.
+President of Our Revolution, Nina Turner, visited Birmingham twice to campaign for Woodfin.